f5devcentral/f5-velos-training/docs/velos_components.rst

 SX410 System Controller
 ========================

 Each CX410 chassis ships with two SX410 system controllers already installed.
-They are not optional, and are not ordered separately.
+They are not optional and are not ordered separately.
 The system controllers perform two main functions:

 *	They provide the active backplane connectivity, and layer2 switching to all line cards (BX110)